-5.1 All Schools in the Nebula Federation adhere to child protection procedures that have been agreed locally through the Norfolk Children's Safeguarding Board (NSCB).
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the NSCB Threshold Guidance.
+5.1 All Schools in the Nebula Federation adhere to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Threshold Guidance.